Study awards for graduates of the University of Edinburgh who are also a former student of George Watson's College.

 - a community and environmental project at Newbyres Castle Wildlife Garden

-Eligible applicants should complete an application form and submit it by Monday 2nd April 2018 to Scholarships and Student Funding Services
+Eligible applicants should complete an application form and return it to Scholarships and Student Funding.
+Deadline date is 30th June 2022.

 Notification of award